kthrn22/Predict-Binding-Affinity-using-GNN/README.md

 Representation of the ligand-protein complex:
 $\mathbf{x_{complex}} = \sum \mathbf{x_{out}}$

-The aboved representation can be fed into a MLP to predict the binding affinity (treat this as a regression task)
+The aboved representation can be fed into an MLP to predict the binding affinity (treat this as a regression task)

 ## Data processing

-All data processing functions in '''utils.py'''
+All data processing functions in '''utils.py''' is specialized for PDBbind Dataset.
+After PDBbind Dataset is downloaded, '''root''', '''data_dir''', and '''affinity_file''' in '''config.py''' should be changed based on the dataset's location.

+## Parameters and Model Training

+All of the parameters can be changed by modifying the '''config.py''' file, and the model can be trained by running '''main.py'''

 ## References

+Jaechang Lim, Seongok Ryu, Kyubyong Park, Yo Joong Choe, Jiyeon Ham, and Woo Youn Kim.
+2019.
+Predicting drug–target interaction using a novel graph neural network with 3D structure-embedded graph representation.
+Journal of chemical information and modeling 59, 9 (2019), 3981–3988. https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00387